 About Abbvie Inc.

 AbbVie is vying for dominance in the world of medications.
 The firm develops and commercializes biopharmaceutical and small molecule drugs, with a focus on immunology, oncology, virology, and neuroscience.
-Its primary product is Humira, best known as a rheumatoid arthritis drug; it accounts for some 65% of AbbVie's sales and is the world's top-selling prescription drug.
+Its primary product is Humira, best known as a rheumatoid arthritis drug; it accounts for some 60% of sales and is the world's top-selling prescription drug.
 Other key products include cancer treatment Imbruvica and hepatitis C drug Mavyret.
 Products are sold globally, but the US is AbbVie's largest market.
 With the pending expiration of Humira's patent protection, AbbVie is looking for the next big thing.
 It might have found it with its agreement to buy Allergan for $63 billion in 2019.
 The US generates about 70% of total sales.

-AbbVie collects 65% of its sales from the US.
+AbbVie collects about two-thirds of sales from the US.
 Key foreign markets include Brazil, Canada, France, Germany, Italy, Japan, the Netherlands, Spain, and the UK.
-The company also has R&D facilities in Germany and has a goal of expanding in emerging markets.

 Sales and Marketing

 AbbVie uses a combination of direct and third-party resources to market and sell its products worldwide.
 In the US, AbbVie markets directly to physicians, consumers, managed care providers, insurers, pharmacy benefit managers (PBMs), hospitals, and government agencies (including the US Department of Veterans Affairs and the Department of Defense).
 Products are primarily distributed through independent wholesalers; some sales are made directly to pharmacies and patients.
 Internationally, AbbVie principally markets to payers, physicians, and regulatory bodies and sells products directly and through distributors.